 The Policy Committee makes recommendations to Council and the Board via the Chairman of the Policy Committee and the chairmen of the six sub-committees.

-Each branch will nominate a branch representative to Council.
+Each branch nominates a branch representative to Council.

-The regional committees will co-ordinate and process responses to those national and local policy issues with regional implications and formulate regional policies.
-They will pursue and promote the CLA’s policies with external influencers, with partner organisations and with regional government bodies and their agencies.
-They will promote fair representation of agricultural and other rural businesses on those bodies.
-For purposes of good governance, the regional committees will assist Regional Directors in setting priorities, including budgetary priorities and will give approval to regional policy formulation.
-They will have the power to take a resolution to Council.
+The regional committees co-ordinate and process responses to those national and local policy issues with regional implications and formulate regional policies.
+They pursue and promote the CLA’s policies with external influencers, with partner organisations and with regional government bodies and their agencies.
+They promote fair representation of agricultural and other rural businesses on those bodies.
+For purposes of good governance, the regional committees assist Regional Directors in setting priorities, including budgetary priorities and give approval to regional policy formulation.
+They have the power to take a resolution to Council.

-They will nominate a regional representative to the Policy Committee and regional representatives to Council.
+They nominate a regional representative to the Policy Committee and regional representatives to Council.

 Register of Interests

 There is a register of interests for the members of the Board, as required by company law.

 Members of Council, the Policy Committee and its sub-committees, Regional and Branch Committees are required to declare any conflicts of interests.

 The Board is responsible for the control and management of the CLA and has all the powers of the Board conferred upon it except those that are exercisable only by the CLA in general meeting.